fullmetaltac/interview-notes/devops/git.md

 **Reset to Before Oops**

-Looking at the log history (above), we see that the commit tagged ‘v1’ is the commit right before the bad commit.
-Let’s reset the branch to that point.
-Since that branch is tagged, we can use the tag name in the reset command (if it wasn’t tagged, we could just use the hash value).
+Looking at the log history (above), we see that the commit tagged 'v1' is the commit right before the bad commit.
+Let's reset the branch to that point.
+Since that branch is tagged, we can use the tag name in the reset command (if it wasn't tagged, we could just use the hash value).

 ```shell
 $ git reset --hard v1